guedesfelipe/pls-cli/README.md

 pls --help
 ```

-Or for more inforametion you can see in the [documentation](https://guedesfelipe.github.io/pls-cli/commands).
+Or for more information you can see in the [documentation](https://guedesfelipe.github.io/pls-cli/commands).

 # 🎨 Color Configuration